 The Immunize Kansas Coalition (IKC) has narrowed its focus for the upcoming year to target low rates of adolescent vaccination in Kansas.
 Kansas ranks very low by comparison to other states in both initiation and completion of the HPV vaccine series.
 These rates are well below the Healthy People 2020 target of 80%.
 Completing the series of HPV vaccine doses to children at ages 11 and 12 provides the best protection against HPV-related diseases.

-IKC GoalIKC's goal is to increase HPV vaccine series completion in Kansas2020youth ages 13-17.
-By 2020, increase HPV vaccine series completion from 24.8% to 42.0% for girls and 19.5% to 38.0% for boys.
+IKC's goal is to increase HPV vaccine series completion in Kansas youth ages 13-17.
+By 2020, increase HPV vaccine series completion to 43% for both boys and girls.